DilanCF/CMSC412_notes/lecture/Lecture16.md

 ![Alt text](img/Lecture16/image-23.png)

-Wnt to reduce the e=EAT that miniimzes number of page faults
+Want to reduce the EAT that minimizes number of page faults

 ![Alt text](img/Lecture16/image-24.png)

-Nytime you write to page, modify bit is carried over
+Anytime you write to page, modify bit is carried over
 * Tells us if a page has been modified

-If not modifyed, copy already exists
+If not modified, copy already exists
 * replacement policy will use this bit

 ![Alt text](img/Lecture16/image-25.png)